-Hemorrhoidectomies may be used when external hemorrhoids clot repeatedly, the rubber banding procedure is not successful, a protruding hemorrhoid is not responding to treatment, or ongoing bleeding occurs.
+A hemorrhoidectomy may be used if a patient’s external hemorrhoids clot repeatedly, the rubber banding procedure is unsuccessful, a protruding hemorrhoid is not responding to treatment, or ongoing bleeding occurs.

 Healing time is generally four to six weeks.
-During this time, you must increase fiber intake, drink plenty of fluids and take stool softeners to keep your stool soft.
+During this time, patients must increase fiber intake, drink plenty of fluids, and take stool softeners to ease bowel movements.
 Some bleeding may occur, so do not be alarmed if you see blood in your stool.